Vithushan4/Microsoft-Power-BI/README.md

 A collection of interactive Power BI dashboards showcasing skills in data analysis, visualization, and business intelligence.
 These projects demonstrate abilities in data modeling, report design, and building custom visualizations.

 # Analysis on Essential Costs of Living (CPI Index)

-This Power BI dashboard analyzes the average essential costs of living before and after the pandemic using data from the Consumer Price Index (2003-2023) by Statistics Canada.
-The focus is on four key categories: food, shelter, transportation, and energy—critical for survival.
+This Power BI dashboard analyzes the average essential costs of living before and after the pandemic using Consumer Price Index (CPI) data from Statistics Canada (2003–2023).
+The analysis focuses on four key categories:

-The analysis involved data cleaning, importing, and visualization to identify trends.
-Key findings show a significant rise in essential costs, with energy prices peaking in 2022.
-While Power BI provided diverse visualization and formatting options, the interface initially posed challenges due to its layout.
-However, with continued use, navigation became more intuitive.

-This dashboard serves as a comprehensive tool to explore long-term trends in essential living costs.
+- Food
+- Shelter
+- Transportation
+- Energy

+## Analysis and Key Insights

+- **Data Processing:** Cleaning, importing, and visualization in Power BI
+- **Key Findings:** Significant rise in essential costs, with energy prices peaking in 2022
+- **Challenges Observed:** Initial difficulty navigating Power BI’s interface, which became easier with experience

+## View the Dashboard
 Please [click here](https://app.powerbi.com/view?r=eyJrIjoiYmQ1YzgxMGYtOWI3My00MmI1LWE3YWItOWQyNDM4NmY1YTBmIiwidCI6IjUxY2NhMGUxLTJkNWEtNGQxYi1hYTlhLWRkYWFhNzhhZWVjMiJ9) to view and interact with the Power BI Dashboard.

 <img width="936" alt="Dashboard 1" src="https://github.com/user-attachments/assets/49dab4d7-eddc-4686-a30b-5664291d4c40" />